snowplow-incubator/consent-tracking-accelerator/content/_index.md

 ### Welcome to the Consent Tracking accelerator

-This accelerator will help you collect data from user interactions with your Consent Management Platform _(CMP)_ and their preferences, using the enhanced consent plugin from Snowplow.
+This accelerator will help you collect user interactions and preferences from your Consent Management Platform (CMP) using the enhanced consent plugin from Snowplow.

-Data collection and user consent has become a main concern when talking about product, personalisation, marketing and ML-driven actions.
-At the same time, CMPs can provide a limited and siloed amount of data about user preferences and individual selection.
+User consent for data collection is vital when talking about product, personalisation, marketing and ML-driven actions.
+CMPs provide a limited amount of data about user preferences but with the enhanced consent plugin this can become a rich source of information to understand consent in your business.

-By using Snowplow to collect consent preference, you can enrich your data model with user level, granular and context-rich selection data.
-Having user consent available in your central data store allows enriching your segments or ML models with this information and take action respectfully of a user's choices.
+By using Snowplow to collect consent preference data, you can enrich your data model with user level, granular and context-rich selection data.
+Having user consent data available in your central data store allows enriching your segments or ML models with this information and take action respectfully of a user's choices.

-Here you will learn to:
+Here you will learn how to:

 - Set-up Snowplow Consent Tracking on your CMP (_example using Cookiebot_)
 - Model your data using the Snowplow-Consent model